gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/protein-in-electrolyte.rst

     The last line is the box dimensions in nanometer, which was requested in the *gmx trjconv* command by the *-box 5 5 5* option.
-All the options of *trjconv* can be found in the corresponding page of the GROMACS
+All the options of *trjconv* can be found on the corresponding page of the GROMACS
     |trjconv-documentation|.

 .. |trjconv-documentation| raw:: html